-On this page Sun’s altitude and logarithm tables at sea, we will find a fully worked-out example of how to calculate the height of the sun (Hc) using logarithm tables at sea.
+On this page Calculate Sun’s Altitude at Sea with Logarithm Tables, we will find a fully worked-out example of how to calculate the altitude of the sun (Hc) using logarithm tables at sea.

-In fact, observers who see the sun at the same altitude are on the same position circle.
-(Red Circle)
+In fact, observers who see the sun at the same altitude lie on the same circle of equal altitude (red circle).

-We can also calculate the sun’s altitude from our DR position, resulting in a position circle for the same calculated altitudes (Blue Circle)
+We can also calculate the sun’s altitude from our Dead Reckoning position (DR), resulting in another circle of equal altitude for the calculated values (blue circle).

-Note: Under normal navigation circumstances, the circles are so large that locally we can regard them as straight lines
+Note: Under typical circumstances, the circles are so large that, locally, they can be regarded as straight lines.

 For further information, please refer to the principles of the sun sight.